MakeSchool-Tutorials/Makestagram-Swift/P16-Implementing-Likes/content.md

     var likes =  Dynamic<[PFUser]?>(nil)

 We create the `likes` property as a _dynamic_, _optional_ array of `PFUser` - now that's a mouthful!
 However, we've used all of these concepts before.
 We make the property `Dynamic` so that we can listen to changes and update our UI after we've downloaded the likes for a post.
 We make it _optional_, because before we've downloaded the likes this property will be `nil`.

+Now that we can store likes, we can add methods to the `Post` class that make it easy to retrieve, add and remove likes.

+##Fetching likes

+We'll handle fetching likes very similar to fetching images.
+They are fetched lazily and that lazy fetching can be triggered by a method call.

+Let's add this functionality in the form of a `fetchLikes` method.
+There are a bunch of a new concepts in that method, so I'll provide it for you and we'll discuss it in detail afterwards.

+<div class="action"></div>
+Add the following method to the `Post` class:

+    func fetchLikes() {
+      // 1
+      if (self.likes.value != nil) {
+        return
+      }

+      ParseHelper.likesForPost(self, completionBlock: { (var likes: [AnyObject]?, error: NSError?) -> Void in
+        // 2
+        likes = likes?.filter { $0.objectForKey(ParseHelper.ParseLikeFromUser) != nil }

+        // 3
+        self.likes.value = likes?.map {
+          let like = $0 as!
+PFObject
+          let fromUser = $0.objectForKey(ParseHelper.ParseLikeFromUser) as!
+PFUser

+          return fromUser
+        }
+      })
+    }